 This is the best breakfast sandwich we’ve ever had.
-There is an ample helping of bacon, melted pepper jack cheese for a little kick, a LOT of avocado, perfectly scrambled eggs, and a garlicky lemon aioli that brings it all home.
+There’s an ample helping of bacon, melted pepper jack cheese for a little kick, avocado, perfectly scrambled eggs, and a garlicky lemon aioli that brings it all home.
 The biscuit all of this is sandwiched on is buttery and light and we want to eat this every day forever until we die.

 The Devil’s Teeth crew also makes an excellent quiche.
-There’s a meat option as well as a veggie option every day.
+There’s a meat and veggie option every day.
 Both are good, and they’ll heat it up for you if you ask nicely.

-No frosting on this goliath, more of a brown sugar paste, and it is the best cinnamon roll around.
-It’s pretty dense, so probably get one to share with your crew.
+No frosting on this goliath - it’s got more of a brown sugar paste, and it is the best cinnamon roll around.
+It’s pretty dense, so get one to share with your crew.
 Also, napkins.

-You must get some cookies while you’re here, especially the absurdly good oatmeal raisin and ginger options.
+You must get some cookies while you’re here, especially the absurdly good ginger one.
 The peanut butter chocolate chip one isn’t our favorite, since the chips are sprinkled on top rather than baked in, but we wouldn’t NOT eat it.